-The dealing office of the ACD is normally open from 8.30 a.m. to 5.30 p.m.
+The dealing office of the ACD is normally open from 9.00 a.m. to 5.00 p.m.
 (London time) on each Business Day to receive requests for the purchase, sale, conversion and switching of Shares.
 The ACD may vary these times at its discretion.
-Requests to deal in Shares may be made by sending clear written instructions (or an application form) to the ACD or by telephoning 01343 880 344 (or such other number as published from time to time).
+Requests to deal in Shares may be made by sending clear written instructions (or an application form) to the ACD.
 The initial purchase must, at the discretion of the ACD, be accompanied by an application form.